SimpleBackupsSimpleBackups

 Allow access to MySQL from a specific IP address

 In the Host field, type in the IP address then click Add Host.
+Repeat this step for each IP address you want to whitelist.

 Once you have added the IP address to Remote MySQL, you will be able to connect.